JohnCoene/packer/docs/references/use_loader_babel.md

 ### Description

- Adds the loader for babel comiler to loader configuration file.
+ Adds the loader for babel comiler to the loader configuration file.

 ### Usage